jakop345/torrent-ratio-faker/USAGE.markdown

 Running proxy
 -------------

-To see how use proxy run:
+To see how to use proxy run:

         trf --help